dlareau/KTANE-physical/README.md

 The current iteration of the hardware is Version 1.
 V1 consists of one controller module and up to five swappable, playable modules in a suitcase as an enclosure.
-The modules are each made out of a foamboard enclosure and connect to the main bus through directional male/female 4 pin plugs intended for LED strips.
+The modules connect to the main bus through directional male/female 4 pin plugs intended for LED strips.
 The major limiting factor imposed by V1 is the 1.25" height limit on user interface protrusions needed to allow the case to close.